 In order to successfully row through the current, Hoff and Borch had to not only row faster than the current but also stay straight in the narrow path, despite whirlpools popping up left and right.
 And as the two oarsmen battled their way through, the Saltstraumen did everything it could to suck the duo below the water’s surface.

-“It’s quite hectic.
-When your oar is 2.5 metres away from something that potentially can suck you down till the bottom of the ocean, you find yourself in a rush,” said Hoff.
-“Your heart rate sky-rockets and you row with all you've got.”
+"It’s quite hectic.
+When your oar is eight feet away from something that potentially can suck you down to the bottom of the ocean, you find yourself in a rush," said Hoff.
+"Your heart rate skyrockets and you row with all you've got."